NsimaPeter/slot_machine/README.md

 # Testing
-* Passed througha PEP8 linter and comfirmed there was no problem
+* Passed througha PEP8 python validator and comfirmed there was no problem
 * Tested on my local terminal

 # Bugs